In this tutorial, you’ll see Schluter DITRA installation mistakes, specifically 10 I see DIYers make all the time.

 The reason why I do this is that it gives you a nice layer of thin set mortar and improves the bond strength of the entire system.

-The other mistake in this category is that a lot of people don’t hold the trowel at a 45° angle.
+The other mistake in this category is that many people don’t hold the trowel at a 45° angle.

 By holding the trowel at a 45° angle I maximize the size of the notch and by maximizing the size of the notch I’m going to get a good bond between the DITRA and the substrate.

-I don’t move it laterally I just unroll it over top of the thin set mortar and then I compress it in two different directions using a float.
+I don’t move it laterally I unroll it over top of the thin set mortar and then compress it in two different directions using a float.

 This is where you can go wrong with the installation.
 I first compress the DITRA in one direction then I go in the opposite direction using that same float.

-And what that does is really compress the thin set so that when I pull one corner of the DITRA up and I check the coverage it’s completely covered in thin set mortar.
+And that compresses the thin set so that when I pull one corner of the DITRA up and I check the coverage, it’s completely covered in thin-set mortar.

 What’s Next